What happens on the first visit?

 NHS Orthodontic treatment

 All patients under 18 years of age are entitled to an orthodontic assessment which is paid for by the National Health Service (NHS).
 If you are under 18 years of age and would like an NHS assessment for possible orthodontic treatment, you should ask your family dentist to send a referral letter to Circus Orthodontics.
 You need to have good dental health in order to be considered for orthodontic treatment.
-We usually see newly referred patients for an NHS orthodontic assessment within 12 weeks of receiving the referral from the family dentist.
+There is significant demand for NHS assessments for newly referred patients therefore we aim to see you as soon as possible.

 The NHS currently funds orthodontic treatment for those patients whose dental health will benefit from undergoing orthodontic treatment as indicated by the "Index of Orthodontic Treatment Need" (IOTN).
 The IOTN is essentially a means of measuring and categorising the severity of a patient's orthodontic problem.
 If the severity of a patient's orthodontic problem is above the "need for orthodontic treatment" threshold on IOTN, then the NHS will fund orthodontic treatment for that patient.
 There is currently a waiting list to commence NHS orthodontic treatment.